enze-chen/enze-chen.github.io/resources.markdown

 ### Contributing 💚

-There are many ways you can contribute to this project (Email/Slack or **fill out [this form](https://forms.gle/aiPLKDJpSG27XdPG9){:target="_blank"}**):
+There are many ways you can contribute to this project (email/Slack or **fill out [this form](https://forms.gle/aiPLKDJpSG27XdPG9){:target="_blank"}**):
 - <span style="font-weight:500">Share</span> your own MSE-related materials!
 Please include the name, URL, and description.
-	- Students will greatly benefit from complete sets of lecture notes, practice problems, etc.
+	- Readers will greatly benefit from complete sets of lecture notes, _practice problems_, recordings, etc.
+	- _Non-textbook_ resources (e.g., interactives, blogs, labs) on specific topics (e.g., soft matter, energy, quantum) are always helpful.

 - <span style="font-weight:500">Suggest</span> missing MSE-related content!
-	- Search for the name/URL to see if it exists.
+	- First search for the name/URL in the catalog to confirm that it is not already listed.
-	Non-textbook resources on specific topics are always helpful.

 - <span style="font-weight:500">Correct</span> a listing if the resource has changed or is no longer available.
 - <span style="font-weight:500">Comment</span> on what's working well and/or what can be improved!